melloddy/SparseChem/README.md

 # Example predict step

-In order to evaluate the newly trained model a separate predict script is also provided: [predict_local_trunk.py](examples/chembl/predict_local_trunk.py).
-Apart from the newly trained model now two confif files need to be provided:
+In order to evaluate the newly trained model, a separate predict script is also provided: [predict_local_trunk.py](examples/chembl/predict_local_trunk.py).
+Together with the newly trained model now two config files need to be provided:
 1. The config file from the federated model. (--fedconf)
 2. The config file saved together with the newly trained model. (--conf)